KNMIRFSCAT/RFSCAT/README.md

 names of the output files are defined in the settings file

-Testing data files: please contact scat@knmi.nl
+Testing data files: please contact scat@knmi.nl for

-PL1B data
-LUT (look up tables)
+PL1B data and LUT (look up tables)

 For big-endian (typically unix systems) you need to point the nrcs_luts symbolic link to the directory  with LUT_bigendian